-In case you were wondering what happens with all those studies, reports, commentary pieces and talk show transcripts after they’ve been printed — I’ve been able to obtain a picture of the latest week’s batch being rolled into the conservative movement’s warehouse for storage.
-Here it is:
+In case you were wondering what happens with all those studies, reports, commentary pieces and talk show transcripts after they’ve been printed — I’ve been able to obtain a picture of the latest week’s batch being rolled into the conservative movement’s warehouse for storage (see above).

 At the beginning of the movie members of the United States Government meet with everybody’s favorite fictional archeologist Indiana Jones (played by Harrison Ford).
 Responding to intercepted wires and rumors about what the Nazis might be up to, they seek out answers from Jones and he accepts the challenge to find the Ark of the Covenant before the Nazis do.